See the information below about the training the IDYCA youth will receive while attending the Academy:

-Following are the details of the Eight Core Components, taught at Youth ChalleNGe Programs, and what a typical daily schedule looks like, during the Residential Phase.
+Following are the details of the 8 Core Components, taught at the Youth ChalleNGe Programs, and what a typical daily schedule looks like, during the Residential Phase.

 - Leadership/Followership.
 Identification and application of individual moral and ethical standards is the focus of the various roles and responsibilities as the cadets live and learn in a structured group environment.

 - Responsible Citizenship.
 The U.S. Government structure and processes, along with individual rights and responsibilities at the local, state and national level are addressed in the classroom environment, in the student government process, and through practical experiences within local communities.

 - Service to Community.
 A minimum of 40 hours of service to the community and/or conservation project activities are performed by each cadet in groups and on an individual basis.
 These activities provide additional opportunities for career exploration as well as enhancing community-needs awareness in cadets.

 - Life-Coping Skills.
 Increased self-esteem and self-discipline are gained through a combination of classroom activities and a structured living environment.The development of individual strategies and coping mechanisms for managing personal finance and dealing with such emotions as anger, grief, frustration and stress are developed through structured group discussion and in the classroom environment.

 - Physical Fitness.
 Programs conduct a physical fitness program using the President’s Challenge, a test battery based on data collected from a variety of sources including the 1985 President’s Council on Physical Fitness and Sports National School Population Fitness Survey, the Amateur Athletic Union Physical Fitness Program and the Canada Fitness Award Program.